kuzzleio/documentation-old/src/api-documentation/controller-admin/reset-database.md

 This action has no impact on Kuzzle's internal index and Plugin indexes.

 Subsequent calls made while a reset is underway will result in a [PreconditionError]({{ site_base_path }}api-documentation/errors#preconditionerror).

-The optional parameter `refresh` can be used with the value `wait_for` in order to wait for all the indexes to be removed.